pors/classifly/README.md

 # classifly

-Speed up image classification labelling with a game controller! 🎮
+Speed up image classification labeling with a game controller! 🎮

 Classifly is a fast, gamified image labeling tool designed for binary classification tasks.
 Navigate through your image dataset using a game controller or keyboard, making the tedious task of labeling images feel more like playing a game.